psychemedia/finn-resources/src/lay-oisin-land-youth.md

 As Flannery noted, the translation that appeared to get things going appeared in volume IV (1856) of the Transactions of the Ossianic Society, published in 1859.
 It was prefaced with the following *caveat*:

 > The Council of the Ossianic Society do not hold themselves responsible for the authenticity or antiquity of the following poem ; but print it as an interesting specimen of the most recent of the Fenian Stories.
-In the tract which follows it will be found one of the most ancient of the re- cords that describe the exploits of Finn Mac Gumhaill.
+In the tract which follows it will be found one of the most ancient of the records that describe the exploits of Finn Mac Gumhaill.

 The translator, Brian O'Looney, provided the following introduction to his translation: